Peter Enns, Ph.D.

 At Eastern Since 2012

 Dr. Enns is a biblical scholar who teaches and writes on Old Testament, New Testament, Second Temple Judaism, and the intersection of biblical studies and contemporary Christian faith.
 He has taught extensively at the seminary and doctoral levels (Westminster Theological Seminary, Princeton Theological Seminary, Harvard Divinity School, Fuller Theological Seminary, Lutheran Theological Seminary in Philadelphia, Biblical Theological Seminary) and on the undergraduate level (Temple University and Messiah College).
 He speaks actively in academic and ecclesiastical venues on topics pertaining the Bible and Christian faith.
 He has written or edited over a dozen books and many articles and essays.
-He is also a leading blogger at rethinking biblical Christianity.

 Dr. Enns resides in Lansdale, PA with his wife Sue, and has three adult children.